 What are some fun ways to raise money for the school?

 How can we be an Eco friendly school?

-Next Meeting will be on 22nd April.
+Next Meeting will be during the Spring term.